slaxman/TokenExchange/README.md

 TokenExchange provides an NRS API under the ADDONS tag with the request type 'tokenExchange'.
 The NRS test page (http://localhost:7876/test) can be used to issue requests or an application can issue its own HTTP requests.
 The following functions are available:

   - Get the current status of the TokenExchange add-on.
 Specify 'requestType=tokenExchange&function=status' in the HTTP request.
   - List currency tokens that have been redeemed.
-Specify 'requestType=tokenExchange&function=list&height=n' in the HTTP request.
+Specify 'requestType=tokenExchange&function=list&height=n&exchanged=true/false' in the HTTP request.
 This will return all tokens redeemed after the specified height.
 The height defaults to 0 if it is not specified.
+The 'exchanged' parameter is 'true' to return exchanged tokens in addition to tokens that have not been exchanged.
+Only unexchanged tokens are returned if 'false' is specified or the parameter is omitted.
+  - Delete an entry in the token exchange database.
+Specify 'requestType=tokenExchange&function=delete&id=string&adminPassword=xxxxxx' in the HTTP request.
   - Stop sending bitcoins for redeemed tokens.
 Specify 'requestType=tokenExchange&adminPassword=xxxxxx' in the HTTP request.
 Redeemed tokens will still be added to the database but bitcoins will not be sent until sending is resumed or the NRS server is restarted.
   - Resume sending bitcoins for redeemed tokens.
 Specify 'requestType=tokenExchange&adminPassword=xxxxx' in the HTTP request.
 Bitcoins will be sent for pending confirmed tokens and normal processing will resume.